UniversalDot/UniversalDot-node/README.md

 Furthermore, we provide a [Docker-Compose](https://github.com/UniversalDot/compose-service) service that is able to start a blockchain with basic front-end application.

-#### Development
-A `develop` image is also available, which is automatically updated on each push to the `develop` branch.
-To pull/update the image locally, run the following command in your terminal.

-    docker pull universaldot/node:develop

-To run the image interactively, exposing the port and removing the container on exit:

-    docker run -it --rm -p 9944:9944 universaldot/node:develop

-Or alternatively to use a single container to preserve any data during development:

-    docker run -d -p 9944:9944 --name node universaldot/node:develop

 Then run the following command to start a single node development chain.

 ```bash